What is the Project EverGreen/Birds & Blooms magazine Art of Green Spaces Poster Contest?

 The poster contest sponsored by Project EverGreen and Birds & Blooms magazine, a Reader’s Digest publication, is targeting students in kindergarten through 12th grade to create a poster that exemplifies their artistic skills while describing what “green spaces” means to them.

-A panel of art teachers from elementary through high school determined the winning posters.
-First-, second- and third-place artists in each age group will receive an Amazon gift card worth $100, $50 and $25, respectively.
+First-, second- and third-place posters from each of the four age levels will receive an Amazon gift card worth $100, $50 and $25, respectively.

 1st Place: Annie Rong - Urbana, IL